-If you have any questions please consult the Finnish Studies coordinator, Sirpa Tuomainen at email@example.com.
+With questions, please consult the Finnish lecturer, Dr. Lotta Weckstrom.
 She is also the contact when requesting an internal placement test for a Finnish course that is NOT the beginning language course (1A) or when requesting a Finnish language assessment for external use.

 For study abroad, there is no UC Education Abroad Program for Finland, but many Finnish universities and colleges offer summer courses in Finnish language and culture.
 Also CIMO offers courses for university students who are studying Finnish at a foreign university.
 Interested students should contact the universities in Finland directly.
 The Finnish Studies coordinator will also answer any questions regarding study opportunities in Finland.

 Finnish 102A (Intermediate) and 102B (Advanced) fulfill the L&S Breadth: Arts & Literature

 Second-year Finnish courses are listed respectively as Finnish 102A and Finnish 102B.
 These courses can be repeated for credit since the second-year classes are run as a multi-level classroom, and thus Finnish can be studied for four years at UCB.
 The courses are tailored according to the class population each semester.